baselime/docs/quick-start.md

 ## Step 3: Send a log event (optional)

-If you created anenvironment manually, execute this `cURL` command to send your first log event to Baselime.
+If you created an environment manually, execute this `cURL` command to send your first log event to Baselime.

 Replace your `BASELIME_API_KEY` with the API key your got from step 2.